-Official transcripts of courses from other colleges must be mailed directly to the SWC Admissions Department.
+Official transcripts of courses from other colleges must be mailed directly from previous institution to SWC Admissions & Records Department.
 Transfer credit shall be given for related previous education completed within the last five years, and will be considered on a case by case basis (Vocational Nursing Practice Act, Article 5, Section 2535).

-Students who have limited English speaking ability may find course work too difficult since there are objectives related to communication.
+Students who have limited English speaking ability may find course work difficult since there are objectives related to communication.
 Students who believe this may cause a problem for them should request a counselor or a nursing faculty member to evaluate their ability to speak, read and comprehend spoken English prior to beginning the program.